collective/icalendar/docs/security.rst

 Security Policy
 ===============

-This documents the security policy and actions to take to secure the security of the package, its deployment and use.
+This documents the security policy and actions to take to secure the package and its deployment and use.

 Supported Versions
 ------------------